Birding trail header collage

 eBird Hotspot Link: https://ebird.org/hotspot/L8928302

 Where to Explore: Located along the White River, this is Hesperia’s only eBird hotspot.
-Park in the A Street lot and cross over to the bridge and on to the first island, then take the dock to the second island.
-The dock and islands give great views of the lake and the waterfowl and shorebirds that use the pond during migration.
+Park in the A Street lot and cross over to the bridge and on to First Island.
+From here you can view the pond and its shoreline.
+The second island is private property as is the dock leading out to it and is not always in the best repair.
+The public does, at this time, have permission to utilize both the dock and second island but please use caution.
+The dock and islands, along with the roadside, give great views of the lake and the waterfowl and shorebirds that use the pond during migration.
 In summer look for herons, gulls, and nesting blackbirds along with several marsh species.
-(If you are a serious lister please be aware that Maple Island Road is the border between Newaygo and Oceana Counties.
+(NOTE: If you are a serious lister please be aware that Maple Island Road is the border between Newaygo and Oceana Counties.
 The parking lot and ballfields on the west side are in Oceana County, the pond and islands to the east are in Newaygo.
 The eBird hotspot is in Newaygo County.)

 Mallard photo by Jen Selwa